serkan-ozal/otel-js-console-tracer/README.md

 ## Usage

-* Initialize `otel-js-console-tracer` during bootstrap for Node.js app
+* Initialize `otel-console-tracer` during bootstrap for Node.js app

   - **During Bootstrap**
-    You can trigger initialization automatically by setting `NODE_OPTIONS` environment variable to `otel-js-console-tracer` bootstrapper (`otel-js-console-tracer/dist/bootstrap`) to initialize at startup:
+    You can trigger initialization automatically by setting `NODE_OPTIONS` environment variable to `otel-console-tracer` bootstrapper (`otel-console-tracer/dist/bootstrap`) to initialize at startup:
     ```bash
-      NODE_OPTIONS="--require otel-js-console-tracer/dist/bootstrap"
+      NODE_OPTIONS="--require otel-console-tracer/dist/bootstrap"
       node app.js
     ```
     **or** by adding the `--require` option into the Node.js command line options :
     ```bash
-    node --require otel-js-console-tracer/dist/bootstrap app.js
+    node --require otel-console-tracer/dist/bootstrap app.js
     ```

   - **In Code**
-    In addition to automated initialization without code change described above, you can also initialize `otel-js-console-tracer` in your code:
+    In addition to automated initialization without code change described above, you can also initialize `otel-console-tracer` in your code:
     ```javascript
-    const { init } = require('otel-js-console-tracer');
+    const { init } = require('otel-console-tracer');
     // or use the following for ES modules
-    // import { init } from 'otel-js-console-tracer';
+    // import { init } from 'otel-console-tracer';

     init();
     ```